-Coaching clients keep saying to us, “I had no idea it was going to be like this… this wasn’t what I was expecting… but I quite like it.”
+The clients we coach within organisations keep saying to us, “I had no idea it was going to be like this… this wasn’t what I was expecting… but I quite like it.”

 And we say, “Well, you thought you were going to be working on email with us, and we are doing that, but that’s not the whole story.
 Our intention is to help you understand what your underlying behaviour patterns are, that show up in the way you do email, and they’re usually much deeper rooted.
 The good news is that if we do this, it’ll totally change the way you work and how you feel about it.”

-To put it another way, the way you do email is a symptom of what’s really going on underneath, and you can’t keep pretending those factors aren’t important.
+To put it another way, the way you manage email is a symptom of what’s really going on underneath, and you can’t keep pretending those factors aren’t important.

 For example, how many times do you say to someone, “I’m just so busy, I’m so sorry I couldn’t get to that, I have too much going on.”